 Amtrak took over most passenger rail service in 1971 and eventually moved the City of New Orleans and Panama Limited operations to Chicago Union Station.
 In 1987, Metra took over Illinois Central commuter rail after they bought the line from the IC.

 After a few years of running both trains, Amtrak eliminated the City of New Orleans, keeping the Panama Limited schedule.
-In the 80s, Amtrak brought back the name the City of New Orleans by renaming the Panama Limited.
+In the 80s, Amtrak brought back the City of New Orleans name by renaming the Panama Limited.
 A rebranding move, partially due to the song and it being the more recognizable name.